BeyondScheme/BeyondScheme.github.io/_posts/2016-08-06-setting-up-automated-ssl-for-rails-app-with-lets-encrypt.md

 end
 {% endhighlight %}

-Please note that I'm using nginx and [my nginx configuration](https://github.com/KnapsackPro/capistrano-cookbook/blob/master/lib/capistrano/cookbook/templates/nginx.conf.erb#L54,L55) is looking for ssl cert and ssl private key in shared directory.
+Please note that I'm using nginx and [my nginx configuration](https://github.com/KnapsackPro/capistrano-cookbook/blob/master/lib/capistrano/cookbook/templates/nginx.conf.erb#L54,L55) is looking for SSL cert and SSL private key in shared directory.
 In your case, it might be a different directory.
-You need to ensure your server like nginx or apache has enabled SSL and specified the path where to look for the certificate.
+You need to ensure your server like nginx or Apache has enabled SSL and specified the path where to look for the certificate.

 # Configuration of capistrano so it will work with our tasks